israfel/naot-plugin/all-in-one/README.md

 ```

 Native AOT is enabled via `<PublishAot>true</PublishAot>` in the Host.csproj, which compiles the .NET application directly to native machine code for faster startup and reduced memory footprint.

+## Native AOT & Direct Dependencies

+The Host has a direct project reference to Plugin (`<ProjectReference Include="..\Plugin\Plugin.csproj" />`).
+In Native AOT compilation, this means:

+- **Static Binding**: Plugin code is compiled directly into the Host executable, not loaded as a separate DLL at runtime
+- **Known at Compile Time**: The AOT compiler analyzes all Plugin code during the build and includes it in the native binary
+- **No Dynamic Loading**: You cannot swap Plugin implementations at runtime or load different versions dynamically